dragonfly-science/dragonfly-website/content/what-we-do/artificial-intelligence/content.md

 Continuing the te reo Māori theme, Dragonfly partnered with Northland-based Te Hiku Media in 2019 to develop a state-of-the-art Māori speech recognition model.
 This involved hundreds of hours of labelled te reo speech data, contributed by native speakers in Te Hiku's rohe, and used the then-bleeding edge Deepspeech architecture.
 This model and partnership created a future basis for research into pronunciation, under the umbrella of the MBIE-funded Papa Reo data science platform.

 In 2022, Dragonfly built a New Zealand English speech recognition prototype with the Ministry of Transport, supported by a government Innovation Fund award.
 This involved working with our front-end team to build an app, Aotearoa Speaks, that could be used for verbal public consultations.
-The underlying model was shown to understand a range of recordings in NZ English, including loan words and placenames from te reo Māori.
+The underlying model was shown to understand a range of recordings in NZ English, including loanwords and placenames from te reo Māori.

 # Language Models and NLP